 Introduction

 In July 2017 the European Commission (EC) issued a Mandate to CEPT to to review the harmonised technical conditions for use of the 900 MHz and 1800 MHz frequency bands for terrestrial wireless broadband electronic communications services in support of the Internet of Things in the Union.
 The Mandate is provided in ANNEX 2:.
-CEPT is tasked in particular to:
+CEPT was tasked in particular to:

 “ 1.
 Study and assess the harmonised technical conditions applicable to the 880-915 MHz / 925-960 MHz and 1710-1785 MHz / 1805-1880 MHz frequency bands with view to their suitability for IoT applications.